stacygaudreau/stacygaudreau.com/stacygaudreau.com/content/projects/ratemyderp/index.md

 ### Users

 In addition to basic authorisation requirements, user accounts feature a public profile and numerous settings for the app.
-All of the submissions a user has contributed appear on their profile for all to see, as well as some statistics about the number of ratings they've cast, how long they've been a member for, etc.
+All of the submissions a user has contributed appear on their profile, as well as some statistics about the number of ratings they've cast, how long they've been a member for, etc.

 \ Anonymous Ratings